raghu-vijaykumar/docs/content/docs/programming/java/concurrency/_index.md

    - **CountDownLatch**: Allows threads to wait until a set of operations are completed.
    - **CyclicBarrier**: Synchronization point where threads wait for each other to reach a common barrier.

 8. **Volatile Keyword**:
    - Ensures that changes made by one thread to a variable are visible to other threads.

 9. **Atomic Operations**:
    - Uses atomic classes like `AtomicInteger` for thread-safe operations on shared data.

-10. **Deadlock**:
+10. **Concurrency Challenges**:
-   - Occurs when two or more threads are blocked forever, each waiting for the other to release a resource.
+    - **Deadlock**:Occurs when two or more threads are blocked forever, each waiting for the other to release a resource.
+    - **Starvation**:Occurs when a thread is perpetually denied access to resources.
+    - **Race Condition**:Occurs when multiple threads access and modify shared data concurrently, leading to unpredictable results.
+    - **Thread Safety**:Ensuring that a code path is thread-safe, avoiding race conditions and ensuring data consistency.
+    - **Livelock**:Occurs when two or more threads are repeatedly blocking each other, unable to make progress.

 11. **Concurrency Utilities**:
     - **Concurrent Collections**: Thread-safe collections such as `ConcurrentHashMap` and `CopyOnWriteArrayList`.
     - **Exchanger**: Allows threads to exchange objects.
     - **SynchronousQueue**: Simple queue for transferring data between threads.
-    -
     - **CountDownLatch**: Allows threads to wait until a set of operations are completed.
     - **CyclicBarrier**: Synchronization point where threads wait for each other to reach a common barrier.